Snow-White-Fire-Red: Synopsis

-A king and queen made a vow that, if they had a child, they would make one fountain run with oil and another with wine.
+A king and queen made a vow that if they had a child they would make one fountain run with oil and another with wine.
 The queen gave birth to a son, and they set up the fountains so that everyone could take oil and wine.
-At the end of the seven years, the fountains were running dry, and an ogress came to take the last with a sponge and pitcher.
+At the end of the seven years, the fountains were running dry, and an ogress came to take the last of the liquid with a sponge and pitcher.
 Once she had labored to collect it all, the prince threw a ball, breaking the pitcher.
 She cursed him to be unable to marry until he found Snow-White-Fire-Red.

-When he grew up, he remembered this and set out.
-One night he slept in a great plain where there was a large house.
-In the morning, he saw an ogress come and call to Snow-White-Fire-Red to let down her hair.
+When he grew up, he remembered this curse and set out.
+One night he slept on a great plain where there was a large house.
+In the morning, he saw an ogress approach and call to Snow-White-Fire-Red to let down her hair.
 When the ogress left, he called to her, and she, thinking it was her mother (as she called the ogress), let down her hair.
 He climbed it and told her his tale.
 She told him the ogress would eat him, and so she hid him and asked the ogress how she could escape, if she wanted to.
-The ogress told her that she would have to enchant all the furniture to answer in her own voice, but that ogress would climb and find out in time, and so she would have to take seven balls of yarn and throw them down as the ogress caught up.
+The ogress told her that she would have to enchant all the furniture to answer in her own voice, but that the ogress would climb and find out in time, and so she would have to take seven balls of yarn and throw them down as the ogress caught up.

 Snow-White-Fire-Red enchanted all the furniture, took the yarn, and fled with the prince.
 The ogress called to the furniture, and it answered until finally she climbed and discovered that the girl was gone.
 She chased after, calling to Snow-White-Fire-Red to turn around, which would have let her enchant her.
 Snow-White-Fire-Red threw down the yarn, and each ball impeded and injured her until she cursed the prince to forget Snow-White-Fire-Red as soon as his mother kissed him, and the ogress died.

 The lovers went on, and the prince told Snow-White-Fire-Red that he would get her suitable clothing to appear at court.
 He forbade his mother to kiss him, but she came into his bedroom at night and kissed him while he slept, and he forgot Snow-White-Fire-Red.

 An old woman took pity on Snow-White-Fire-Red and took her home.
 Snow-White-Fire-Red made marvelous things, and the old woman sold them.
 One day she told the old woman to get her scraps of cloth from the palace, and she dressed two doves that the old woman owned.
 The two birds flew to the palace, where everyone admired them, and the doves told the story of how the prince had won Snow-White-Fire-Red.
 He remembered and ordered the birds to be followed, and soon he and Snow-White-Fire-Red were married.